abhijeetsharma200/OpenCV-Wiki/G-API-Ideas-towards-OpenCV-5.0.md

 ## What we'd like to fix

 - Tolik - Need to fix Python bindings for Python 3.7+ - fails on Windows.
 Applies to OpenCV in general, but we're affected most.

+## Beyond 5.0

+- Dmitry - Revive S11N (serialization) as a deployment model for API-reduced environments
+- Dmitry - Portable S11N with first-class kernels (written in G-API opset)
+- Dmitry - JS API (maybe in a reduced mode to load & run computations via S11N)